AndyLiming/awesome-depth/README.md

 + [Camera Calibration. (includes Stereo, Multi-view, fish-eye, omnidiretional camera calibration)](./src/calibration.md)

 ## Notes
 The papers are listed in the usual reference format.
-For those papers where the original text or the source code can be found, we have included the corresponding links, click on the *“paper”* or *“code”* after the article information to view it.
+For those papers where the original text or the source code can be found, we have presented the corresponding links, click on the *“paper”* or *“code”* behind the article information to view it.